 Illegible or incomplete paper forms will be returned which will result in a delay in allocation of your SFA.

-In May 2013, a defined timeline for second offers was established; however, the Occupancy Services Team can only allocate the stock available and so expectations still need to be managed when considering whether to reject your offer or not.
+In May 2013, a defined timeline for second offers was established; however, the Pinnacle Home Services Team can only allocate the stock available and so expectations still need to be managed when considering whether to reject your offer or not.

-AFF encourages families to ensure that ALL relevant information is included in the comments box on the e1132 so that the Occupancy Services Team can take everything into consideration in the first instance.
+AFF encourages families to ensure that ALL relevant information is included in the comments box on the e1132 so that the Pinnacle Home Services Team can take everything into consideration in the first instance.

-You must reply to the Occupancy Services Team within 10 working days to say whether you are going to accept or refuse your first offer.
-If you refuse, the Occupancy Services Team have 15 working days to make you another offer – they will try to offer you a different property, however, if the original one offered to you is the only one available and to entitlement that will also be your second offer.
+You must reply to the Pinnacle Home Services Team within 10 working days to say whether you are going to accept or refuse your first offer.
+If you refuse, the Pinnacle Home Services Team has 15 working days to make you another offer – they will try to offer you a different property, however, if the original one offered to you is the only one available and to entitlement that will also be your second offer.